 ADN to BSN at San Jose State University

 SJSU has a 3 Semester RN to BSN program.
-Currently, RNs are admitted every Fall.
-Program admission is contingent upon meeting minimum requirements, admission to SJSU, and passing a drug screen and background check.
-Students are encouraged to complete any needed general education courses prior to enrollment, but only the following pre-requisites courses are required for admission to the program Oral Communication/Speech
+Currently, students are admitted every Fall to start courses in Fall and Spring.
+Program admission is contingent upon meeting minimum SJSU admission requirements and passing a drug screen and background check.
+Students are encouraged to complete any needed general education courses prior to enrollment, but only the following pre-requisites courses are required for admission to the program

-The nursing applications to the RN to BSN program are due March 15th (school of nursing office) each year.
-Applications will be processed and acceptance letters emailed to RNs in mid-May.
+The nursing applications to the RN to BSN program are due March 6th (school of nursing office) each year.
+Applications will be processed and acceptance letters emailed to RNs at the beginning of May.
 It is strongly recommended that RNs attend an on campus RN to BSN advising session.
 These sessions are held throughout the Semester during the academic year.
 Dates/times for each session during the semester are posted on the School of Nursing website (see Advising) http://www.sjsu.edu/nursing

 How do I apply?